 Riding Cool to School!

 Spend the time to teach your children about bus safety.
-Get to the bus stop at least five minutes before the bus is scheduled to arrive.
-Always look to see if you are in the school bus “danger zone,” which is the 10 feet in front, behind and on each side of the school bus.
-When the bus approaches, stand at least three giant steps (6 feet) away from the curb, and line up away from the street.
+Get to the bus stop at least five minutes before the bus arrives.
+Always look to see if you are in the school bus "danger zone," which is the 10 feet in front, behind, and on each side of the school bus.
+When the bus approaches, stand at least three giant steps (6 feet) away from the curb and line up away from the street.
 Wait until the bus stops, the door opens, and the driver says that it's okay before stepping onto the bus.
 Then get on one at a time.

 - Yellow flashing lights indicate that the bus is preparing to stop to load or unload children.
 Motorists should slow down and prepare to stop their vehicles.